brunogarciagonzalez/exploring_miracle_19/README.md

 - Concatenate the total number of verses in Quran,
 - Followed by count of verses for that chapter,
 - Followed by (again) the total number of verses in Quran.

+Numerical Combination 14:

+- Concatenate the total number of verses in Quran,
+- Followed by the total number of chapters in Quran,
+- Followed by count of verses for each chapter,
+- Followed by (again) the total number of verses in Quran,
+- Followed by (again) the total number of chapters in Quran.